 A map of lower Sabine River Basin land use/land cover is available for download here.

 A map of the lower Sabine River Basin in relation to Sea Rim State Park is available for download here.

 Public Participation Group

-An advisory group has been established advise the TCEQ on this project.
+An advisory group is established to advise TCEQ on this project.
 Advisory group meetings are open to all.
 Find out more about meetings and membership of the advisory group.

 The commission adopted these TMDLs on June 13, 2007.
-The EPA approved the TMDLs on August 28, 2007, at which time they became part of the state's Water Quality Management Plan.
+The United States Environmental Protection Agency (EPA) approved the TMDLs on August 28, 2007, at which time they became part of the state's Water Quality Management Plan.

 Response to Public Comment on the TMDLs for Adams and Cow Bayous and Tributaries